ChesterJFGould/BML/README.md

 `name-last (make-name "Brian" "Kernighan")` -> `(name-last (make-name "Brian" "Kernighan"))`

+## Top Level Expressions
+If we want to run multiply separate expressions at the top level of our file we can do so by separating them with a semicolon.

+        1 + 1
+        ; sqr 3

+->

+        (+ 1 1)

+        (sqr 3)

+We can put the semicolons wherever we like as long as they are between the expressions.

+        1 + 1;
+        sqr 3

+->

+        (+ 1 1)

+        (sqr 3)

+Keep in mind this is only for expressions, we can have multiply definitions in a row without a semicolon.

+        let x = 5
+        let y = 6

+->

+        (define x 5)

+        (define y 6)

+However we must separate a definition followed by an expression.

+        let x = 40
+        ; x + 2

+->

+        (define x 40)

+        (+ x 40)

+If we don't follow these rules the parser will get confused and think the expressions are all part of the same expression.

+        let x = 40

+        x + 2

+->

+        (define x (+ (40 x) 2))
 # TODO
 + Refactor code to use exceptions instead of the result type
 + Document code better